Tropi (footballer)

-Carlos Carbonell Gil (born 12 May 1995), commonly known as Tropi, is a Spanish professional footballer who plays for Primera División RFEF club CD Atlético Baleares.
+Carlos Carbonell Gil (born 12 May 1995), commonly known as Tropi, is a Spanish former professional footballer who played as a midfielder, most recently for Segunda Federación club Águilas FC.

 Club career

 Born in Valencia, Valencian Community, Tropi joined Valencia CF's youth setup in 2002, aged seven.
-He was promoted to the reserves in July 2014, and made his senior debut on 24 August, starting in a 1–2 away loss against RCD Mallorca B in the Segunda División B.
+He was promoted to the reserves in July 2014 and made his senior debut on 24 August, starting in a 1–2 away loss against RCD Mallorca B in the Segunda División B.

-On 25 January 2015 Tropi scored his first senior goal in a 1–1 home draw against Huracán Valencia CF. A day later, he was called up to the main squad by manager Nuno Espírito Santo.
+On 25 January 2015, Tropi scored his first senior goal in a 1–1 home draw against Huracán Valencia CF. A day later, he was called up to the main squad by manager Nuno Espírito Santo.

-After being an unused substitute in a 1–0 home win against Getafe CF on 15 February 2015, Tropi made his first team – and La Liga – debut on 20 March 2015, coming on as a late substitute for Dani Parejo in a 4–0 away routing over Elche CF. On 25 July 2016, he was loaned to Segunda División side AD Alcorcón for two years.
+After being an unused substitute in a 1–0 home win against Getafe CF on 15 February 2015, Tropi made his first team – and La Liga – debut on 20 March 2015, coming on as a late substitute for Dani Parejo in a 4–0 away win over Elche CF. On 25 July 2016, he was loaned to Segunda División side AD Alcorcón for two years.

 On 11 July 2017, Tropi joined fellow second-tier club Lorca FC.
 He left Valencia on 30 June of the following year as his contract was not renewed, and signed a one-year deal with Recreativo de Huelva on 15 August.
-On 19 July 2019, Tropi signed a two-year contract with another reserve team, Atlético Madrid B also in division three.
+On 19 July 2019, Tropi signed a two-year contract with another reserve team, Atlético Madrid B also at the third level.
 The following year, in September 2020, he signed with UCAM Murcia.

 On 27 January 2022, Tropi moved to Primera División RFEF club Rayo Majadahonda.

-In January 2023, Tropi joined CD Atlético Baleares on a deal until the end of the season.
+In January 2023, Tropi joined CD Atlético Baleares in the third level Primera Federación on a deal until the end of the season.

+On 22 August 2023, he joined Águilas FC of the fourth level Segunda Federación on a one-year contract, later extended to two years.